LaserDisc: Disadvantages

 In addition, LaserDisc videos sometimes exhibited a problem known as "crosstalk".
 The issue could arise when the laser optical pickup assembly within the player was out of alignment or because the disc was damaged or excessively warped.
 But it could also occur even with a properly functioning player and a factory-new disc, depending on electrical and mechanical alignment problems.
-In these instances, the issue arose due to the fact that CLV discs required subtle changes in rotating speed at various points during playback.
+In these instances, the issue arose due to CLV discs requiring subtle changes in rotating speed at various points during playback.
 During a change in speed, the optical pickup inside the player might read video information from a track adjacent to the intended one, causing data from the two tracks to "cross"; the extra video information picked up from that second track shows up as distortion in the picture which looks reminiscent of swirling "barber poles" or rolling lines of static.

 Assuming the player's optical pickup was in proper working order, crosstalk distortion normally did not occur during playback of CAV-format LaserDiscs, as the rotational speed never varied.
 If the player calibration was out of order, or if the CAV disc was faulty or damaged, other problems affecting tracking accuracy could occur.
 One such problem was "laser lock", where the player read the same two fields for a given frame over and over, causing the picture to look frozen as if the movie were paused.

 Another significant issue unique to LaserDisc involved the inconsistency of playback quality between different makers and models of player.
 On the majority of televisions, a given DVD player will produce a picture that is visually indistinguishable from other units; differences in image quality between players only becomes easily apparent on larger televisions, and substantial leaps in image quality are generally only obtained with expensive, high-end players that allow for post-processing of the MPEG-2 stream during playback.

 In contrast, LaserDisc playback quality was highly dependent on hardware quality, and major variances in picture quality appeared between different makers and models of LaserDisc players, even when tested on low- to mid-range televisions.
 The obvious benefits of using high-quality equipment helped keep demand for some players high, while also keeping pricing for those units comparably high: in the 1990s, notable players sold for anywhere from US$200 to well over $1,000, while older and less desirable players could be purchased in working condition for as little as $25.